A video that shows rendering workflows with Arnold Operators can be found here.

 An operator can use a selection to determine what nodes will be selected to be processed by the operator at render time.
 The selection is an expression that can consist of multiple selections concatenated by:

-Each selection uses glob and regex expression to determine if an operator processes a given node, where a node will be processed by the operator if the expression matches the node name.
-By default glob matching is used unless the selection is in a regex quote, i.e. r'[regex]'.
+Each selection uses glob patterns and regular expressions and a node will be processed by the operator if the expression matches the node name.
+By default glob matching is used unless the selection is in a regex quote, i.e.

 Selections can also be used to match parameter names and values on the selected nodes, including the node entry name, type, and derived type.
 This is done using a parameter dot-delimiter

 .() on each node selection string.
-The following example selection matches all nodes named 'sphere' which have a 'radius' parameter.
+The following example selection matches all nodes named '

 Arrays and multi-value parameters such as vectors, RGB, etc. are matched using square brackets.
 If an array has a single value or if the array consists of single numbers then only one set of square brackets is necessary.